top of page

 Hello!

-I'm Isabelle Vuong, professional futures specialist and cultural specialist.
+I'm Isabelle Vuong, professional futures specialist.

 I invite you to practice plural futures with me.

-+41 79 138 04 35 (whatsapp only)
++41 79 138 04 35

 • LinkedIn Social Icône